pauleveritt/psc/docs/building/playwright.md

 # Playwright Interceptors

-PyScript testing needs a real browser -- web components which load Pyoxidizer and execute Python, then change the DOM.
+PyScript testing needs a real browser -- web components which load Pyodide and execute Python, then change the DOM.
 [Playwright](https://playwright.dev/python/) provides this, but we'd like more convenience in the testing:

 - Don't actually launch a web server to fetch the examples